-Contributors should bear in mind that the readership is both national UK and international and also that they should consider the implications of their research on practice and provision in the early years.
 Articles submitted to JES should not be under consideration by any other journal, or have been published elsewhere, although previously published research may be submitted having been rewritten to facilitate access by professionals working in the birth to 11-year age range and with clear implications of the research on policy, practice and provision.

 Please send all submissions to: email@example.com in electronic form.
 Books for review should be addressed to Jane Hanrott, ASE, College Lane, Hatfield, Herts., AL10 9AA.

 Primary Science aims to share information and ideas that support effective practice in science education at the primary school level through to early secondary education.
 To this end we publish articles about teaching, learning & thinking and assessing science, in the main, covering early years to secondary/high school transfer.
 We welcome articles on a range of areas including:

 - selecting, adapting and managing learning activities both within and outside the classroom, so sharing expertise;

 - informing and addressing important developments and challenge thinking about them;